python/devguide/committing.rst

 Assessing a pull request
 --------------

-Before you can accept a PR, you need to make sure that it is ready to enter the public source tree.
+Before you can accept a pull request, you need to make sure that it is ready to enter the public source tree.
 Ask yourself the following questions:

 #. **Was the pull request first made against the master branch?** The
    only branch that receives new features is ``master``, the in-development branch.

-#. **Are there comments on the PR?** Look for explanations about whether
+#. **Are there comments on the pull request?** Look for explanations about whether
    the code coverage increased or stayed the same.

 #. **Are the changes acceptable?** If you want to share your work-in-progress
-   code on a feature or bugfix, then you can open a ``WIP``-prefixed PR, publish patches on the `issue tracker <https://bugs.python.org/>`_, or create a public fork of the repository.
+   code on a feature or bugfix, then you can open a ``WIP``-prefixed pull request, publish patches on the `issue tracker <https://bugs.python.org/>`_, or create a public fork of the repository.

-#. **Does the check on the PR show that the test suite passes?** :ref:`Run the
+#. **Does the check on the pull request show that the test suite passes?** :ref:`Run the
    entire test suite <runtests>` to ensure that it passes.
 Running a single test is not enough since the changes may have unforeseen effects on other tests or library modules.